prodriguezsosa/conText/vignettes/quickstart.md

 # Wrapper functions

-The above functions give users a lot of flexibility, however, it can be cumbersome to write each step every time one wants to do some exploratory analysis on a corpus.
+The above functions give users a lot of flexibility.
+However, it can be cumbersome to write each step every time one wants to do some exploratory analysis on a corpus.
 In this section we’ll look into a collection of wrapper functions that allow users to go straight from